sawyer-greaves/lab-wiki-test/necessary_skills/ROS.md

 [Home](../Home)
 # ROS (Robot Operating System)

+[TOC]

 **The Robot Operating System (ROS) is a set of software libraries and tools for building robot applications.** Despite the name, ROS is **not** an operating system.
 It would be more accurate to call it a *framework* or *middleware*.
 It is an ecosystem of software that contains drivers and state-of-the-art algorithms as well as powerful open-source developer tools (visualizers, message-passing, package management) meant to help you write scalable, distributed robotics applications without reinventing the wheel.

 ---
 ## Prerequisites to Learn ROS

 In order to learn ROS you need to have relatively strong existing knowledge in computer science and programming.
-You do not need to be an expert, but you will need to know more than you might think and you shouldn't expect to pick it up in just a few days, especially if you're coming from a mechanical engineering background.
+You do not need to be an expert, but you will need to know more than you might think and you shouldn't expect to pick it up in just a few days, especially if your background doesn't include much computer science.
 Frankly, knowing MATLAB and Arudino is a great start, but if that's all you have experience with you will find yourself lost very quickly.
+None of this is meant to deter you from learning this very important and useful tool.
+Rather it is meant to make sure you are successful and help you avoid becoming frustrated and overwhelmed (one must learn to walk before they learn to run).
 To make sure you're prepared to succeed, the following is a list of things you **must** be comfortable with before you attempt to learn ROS:

  - Using a [terminal and command line tools](Linux.md)
  - Strong programming knowledge in **at least one**, but ideally both of:
     - [C++](C_and_Cpp.md) and [CMake](CMake.md)
     - [Python](Python.md)

-All in all, the more you understand about programming with computers, the better off you are.
+All in all, the more you understand about programming and the logistics of programming, the better off you are.
 So don't shy away from that computer science goodness.

 ---
 ## ROS Versions and Distributions